ncatlab/nlab-content/pages/1/1/2/2/2211/content.md

   \,.
 $$

-This is indeed the differential of the [[Chevalley?Eilenberg algebra]].
+This is indeed the differential of the [[Chevalley-Eilenberg algebra]].

 (discussion needs to be completed: situation in higher degree and cup-product mapping to wedge product needs to be discussed...)